 Some of the Disadvantages of Maple wood

-Even though maple wood is considered an excellent wood, there are also some disadvantages to using Maple wood.
+Even though maple wood is considered excellent, there are also some disadvantages to using Maple wood.
 Here are some of the disadvantages of Maple wood.

 - Lack Of Grains – If you are looking for wood with many grain patterns, then Maple wood may not be the wood for you.
 Most Maple wood varieties do not have a lot of grain patterns.

 - Many Types And Grades – What is confusing for many people is that Maple wood has so many types and grades.
-Not all the grades and types of Maple wood are of the highest quality.
-You need to fully understand what kind and type of Maple wood you are buying.
+Not all grades and types of Maple wood are of the highest quality.
+You must fully understand what kind and type of Maple wood you buy.

-- Can Be Difficult To Stain – Maple wood can be challenging to stain for some stains.
+- Can Be Difficult To Stain – For some stains, maple wood can be challenging to stain.
 So when working with Maple wood, you need to understand how well the wood takes the stain or color you require.

-- Expensive – Maple wood is usually a more expensive wood, especially when compared to wood-like rubberwood.
+- Expensive – Maple wood is usually more expensive than wood-like rubberwood.
 If expense is not a deal-breaker, you may want to use maple wood.
 But many times, Maple wood can be 2 or 3 times higher than rubberwood for the same product.

 Subscribe to our Mondoro Company Limited YouTube Channel filled with great videos and information by clicking here.